 HBO Max offers all HBO titles as well as original content solely found on the streaming service, while HBO’s other platforms, such as HBO Now and HBO Go, only offer HBO TV shows and movies.

 The platform includes a lot of previously released HBO content — Insecure, Game of Thrones, Sex and the City, Sopranos, Deadwood, Westworld, and Watchmen, for example, will all be on there.
 In addition to this, HBO Max will feature a selection of high-profile licensed content, including Friends, The Big Bang Theory, Rick & Morty, The Fresh Prince of Bel-Air and South Park.

 The service will layer exclusive content on top of that.
-For example, the fabled Friends reunion special, a Gossip Girl reboot, Seth Rogen’s American Pickle comedy, and of course the hyped Game of Thrones prequel.
-There’s also almost the entire Studio Ghibli catalogue.
+For example, the fabled "Snyder cut" of the 2017 movie Justice League, a Friends reunion special, a Gossip Girl reboot, Seth Rogen's American Pickle comedy, and of course the hyped Game of Thrones prequel.
+There's also almost the entire Studio Ghibli catalogue.
 The popular Japanese animation studio has finally made its films available in one place.
 Check out the trailer for My Neighbor Totoro below.
-And if you want a full listing of everything coming to HBO Max head over to Variety.a
+And if you want a full listing of everything coming to HBO Max head over to Variety.

 Convinced?
 You can sign up for HBO Max at hbomax.com.